jesseopdenbrouw/thuas-riscv/README.md

 ## Description

-This RISC-V microcontroller uses the RV32IM instruction set and the Zicsr, Zicntr, Zicond, Zba and Zbs extensions.
-The microcontroller supports exceptions and interrupts. `ECALL`, `EBREAK` and `MRET` are supported. `WFI`, `FENCE` and `FENCE.I` act as no-operation
+This RISC-V microcontroller uses the RV32IM instruction set and the Zicsr, Zicntr, Zicond, Zihpm, Zba and Zbs extensions.
+The microcontroller supports exceptions and interrupts.
+`ECALL`, `EBREAK` and `MRET` are supported. `WFI`, `FENCE` and `FENCE.I` act as no-operation
 (`NOP`).
 Currently only machine mode is supported.
 We successfully tested complex programs with interrupts and exceptions and implemented a basic syscall library,